VowpalWabbit/coba/docs/source/environments_101.rst

 From Scratch
 -----------------------------------

-Finally if all the provide simulations above still do not meet the needs of your research you can easily create your own SimulatedEnvironment from scratch.
+Finally, if all the provide simulations above still do not meet the needs of your research you can easily create your own SimulatedEnvironment from scratch.
 Coba uses duck typing for SimulatedEnvironments so no inheritance or dependencies are needed.
 One only needs to implement the protocol.
 Below is a very simple example.